Aristotle’s Nicomachean Ethics: What It Teaches Us About the Good Life Today

 Watch-outs when using the approach

 One danger to this method, if you use it in the directive style, is that the conversation can descend into an argument.
 Debating can take this Socratic approach but when people are divided in viewpoint then this can descend into pure rhetoric.
 It is then about point scoring or winning.
-The value of listening to the other person and discussing alternative viewpoints are lost.
+The value of listening to the other person and discussing alternative viewpoints is lost.
 This is often what happens in political debates.

 At worst this becomes an exercise in confirmation bias rather than enquiry.
 The resulting argument undermines potential learning that should take place.
 Therefore this descent should be avoided.